pantheon-systems/documentation/source/content/guides/collaborative-development.md

 ## Optional Tools to Optimize Workflows

-Once we have the basic setup, there are other options to further optimize workflows:
+After you have the basic setup, there are other options to further optimize workflows:

-* A continuous integration server like Jenkins, Travis CI, Bamboo, or CircleCI
+- A continuous integration server like Jenkins, Travis CI, Bamboo, or CircleCI
-* A suite of automated acceptance tests using Behat or PHPUnit
+- A suite of automated acceptance tests using Behat or PHPUnit

-These tools will allow your team to fully implement continuous delivery with automated testing and continuous integration.
+These tools allow your team to fully implement continuous delivery with automated testing and continuous integration.

 ## Additional Resources